 As a result, an external reader of the financial statements can place very minimal reliance on a compilation report.

 A compilation is used when an outside party, such as a lender, needs to see the financial information in the format called for by the accounting rules instead of in whatever format the internal accounting system would produce.
-It is relatively rare for a small or medium-sized nonprofit organization to obtain a compilation.
+It is relatively rare for a small or medium-sized nonprofit organization to obtain a compilation to meet the needs of a lender.

 A compilation involves the lowest amount of work.
 As a result, the cost will be far lower than for a review or audit.